 The possible reason?
-That there are factors contributing to our health, bigger and more important than exercise, our diet or our drinking habits – shocking but true!
+That there are factors contributing to our health, bigger and more important than exercise, our diet or our drinking habits… Shocking but true!

-Doctors are right in promoting good health through modern medicine and a healthy lifestyle, which can both be essential to a happy and long-life.
+Doctors are right in promoting good health through modern medicine and a healthy lifestyle, which can both be essential to a happy and long life.
 But is there more to our health than our doctors are telling us?

-Those who have come to understand the power within them and the universal Law Of Attraction are already aware of how our emotional and spiritual wellbeing impacts on our happiness.
-But what many people often forget is how they can also impact on our physical health.
+Those who have come to understand the power within them and the universal Law Of Attraction are already aware of how our emotional and spiritual wellbeing impacts our happiness.
+But what many people often forget is how they can also impact our physical health.

-Well, the truth of the matter is this – health goes beyond our physical body.
+Well, the truth of the matter is this: health goes beyond our physical body.
 It is not just about what we put in our bodies or take out of it, it is also about our emotions and how we are feeling spiritually.

-It may sound obvious to some; whimsical to others – but love really is the best medicine.
+It may sound obvious to some; whimsical to others.
+But love really is the best medicine.

 When we are part of loving, supportive and nurturing relationships our stress levels are significantly decreased, we have a sense of belonging and purpose, we feel less anxious and better protected, we enjoy higher levels of oxytocin – the list goes on.
 Basically, when we live in a spirit of greater love we are filled with greater, more positive, more satisfying thoughts and emotions.
 This not only makes us feel good, but it can make us feel physically better.

 Not only do people that enjoy more loving, supportive relationships experience better health, but so do those that make the time to de-stress and calm their emotions.
-However, rather than just focusing on de-stressing through the conventional forms such as yoga, meditation, exercising (all of which are effective ways of combatting stress) – good emotional well-being and lower stress-levels can be more easily obtained through a happier life.
-That’s it – happiness.
+However, rather than just focusing on de-stressing through the conventional forms such as yoga, meditation, exercising (all of which are effective ways of combatting stress) – good emotional well-being and lower stress levels can be more easily obtained through a happier life.
+That’s it, happiness.

 Those who enjoy a more satisfying career, more satisfying sex life, more satisfying hobbies and passions, more satisfying social life– all tend to have considerably better health than those who despite having a healthy lifestyle, are unhappy with their lives.